 Blocks can be rearranged by dragging and dropping them in different locations.
 This can be done by clicking on a block once selected, holding the mouse button down and dragging it to the desired location in the email design.

 Similar to the elements cloning feature, this feature will clone the block and insert it below the selected block.
 Cloned blocks will contain all the same elements as the block it was cloned from.

 To clone a block, simply click the icon and you will see it appear below the selected block.

-For both fields, you can change the colors by selecting a color in the field, by inputting a hex code, or by inputting RGB color values.
+For both fields, you can change the colours by selecting a colour in the field, by inputting a hex code, or by inputting RGB colour values.

 The “Block Spacing” setting will let you adjust the spacing between the selected block and any blocks above or below it.

-In each field, the spacing can be done by clicking on the [Icon up arrow] or [icon down arrow] to increase or decrease the spacing between the blocks.
+In each field, the spacing can be done by clicking on the or icons to increase or decrease the spacing between the blocks.

-If you want to adjust the spacing equally, this can be done by first clicking on the [lock] icon in between the two blocks.
-Then, increase or decrease the spacing in either field and you will the spacing adjustment mirrored in the opposite field.
+To adjust the spacing equally, click on the lock icon in between the two blocks.
+Then, increase or decrease the spacing in either field and the spacing adjustment will be mirrored in the opposite field.